troystribling/SimpleFutures/README.md

 }
 ```

 Recall that a FutureStream&lt;T&gt; is a container of completed Future&lt;T&gt;s.
-When onSuccess is called the callback will be called for all successfully completed futures in the stream as well as all successfully completed futures added to the stream in the future.
+When onSuccess is called the specified  callback will be executed for all successfully completed futures in the stream as well as all successfully completed futures added to the stream in the future.
+Also, onSuccess can be called multiple times using different callbacks.

 ## <a name="onfailure">onFailure</a>